orm81zp/assistant-bot/README.md

 close | exit                   - used to close the program: close

 Types of argumets:
 <required>                     - required argument
 [optional]                     - optional argument

 Validation rules:
 <name>                         - contains from 1 to 30 characters.
 Example: Max
 <new name>                     - Same as for <name>
 <phone>                        - begins with + and consist of 12 digits.
 Example: +380630000001
 <old phone>                    - Same as for <phone>
 <new phone>                    - Same as for <phone>
-<address>            - contains from 10 to 50 characters.
+<address>                      - contains from 10 to 100 characters.
 Example: 3944 D Street
 <email>                        - must be a valid email address.
 Example: max101@gmail.com
 <note index>                   - must be a number, starts from 0
 <tag>                          - contains from 1 to 15 characters
 <text>                         - contains from 10 to 500 characters
 <birthday>                     - contains numbers separated by a dot in the following format DD.MM.YYYY.
 Example: 24.06.2001
 <search value>                 - case-insensitive characters.
 Example: hello world
 [days range]                   - (optional) must be number.
 Example: 14 [command name]                 - (optional) an existing command name.
 Example: add-phone
 ```

 ### Examples of the use some commands

 ### help

-Used to display all commands : `help`.
+Used to display all commands: `help`.

-To display help information about a particular command use `help [command name]`.
+To display information about a specific command and usage rules type `help [command name]`.

 ```
 Enter a command: help add-birthday